Coulee Region humane society

 Facts & Services

-- We offer 18 different dog training courses on site as a resource to dog owners of all kinds.
-Classes are available at low or no cost.
-Scholarships are available.
+We offer multiple dog training courses on site as a resource to dog owners of all kinds.
+Our classes are low cost and scholarships are available.